-This DIY seafood sauce recipe, aka cocktail sauce, is a must for your cold seafood platters.
+This seafood cocktail sauce recipe is a must for your cold seafood platters.
 Ditch the store-bought cocktail sauce and whip up this easy homemade dipping sauce.

 Perfect for pairing with all your cold seafood dinners including stone crab claws to shrimp cocktails, crab cakes, and peel-and-eat shrimp.
 This is so easy to make, you'll never get it in a bottle again.

-Seafood sauce is made by blending tomato ketchup with horseradish, Worcestershire, lemon juice, and hot sauce.
+Seafood cocktail sauce is made by blending tomato ketchup with horseradish, Worcestershire, lemon juice, and hot sauce.

 What is Seafood Sauce?